-In accordance with the Staff Regulations and CEOS and the relevant implementing rules, and within the limits set by the EPPO's Establishment Plan, the EPPO recruits Temporary Agents at grades ranging from AD 5 to AD 8 for function group AD, AST 1 to AST 4 for function group AST and AST/SC 1 to AST/SC 2 for function group AST/SC.
-The recruitment at higher grades (i.e. AD 9 to AD 11, and in exceptional cases at AD 12), is limited to filling middle management positions, or where specific expertise is required.
+In accordance with the Staff Regulations, the CEOS and the relevant implementing rules, and within the limits set by the EPPO's Establishment Plan, the EPPO recruits Temporary Agents at grades ranging from AD 5 to AD 8 for the function group AD; AST 1 to AST 4 for function group AST; and AST/SC 1 to AST/SC 2 for function group AST/SC.
+Recruitment at higher grades (i.e. AD 9 to AD 11 and, in exceptional cases, at AD 12/AD 13), is limited to filling middle management positions, or where specific expertise is required.